ChartView QML Type

 - titleFont : font

-- AbstractSeries createSeries(enumeration type, string name, AbstractAxis axisX, AbstractAxis axisY)
+- AbstractSeries createSeries(type, string name, AbstractAxis axisX, AbstractAxis axisY)

 The ChartView type displays different series types as charts.